Shiloh Hills, Spokane: Geography

 Shiloh Hills is bounded by Francis Avenue on the south, separating the neighborhood from the Nevada Heights and Whitman Neighborhoods.
 The eastern, northern and western boundaries follow the city limits.
 Crestline Street serves as the eastern border in the south with Nevada Street serving as most of the border in the north.
 Division Street serves as most of the western border, separating Shiloh Hills from Town and Country and Country Homes.
-The northern border is irregular, following multiple streets between Division in the west and Nevada and Crestline in the east.
+The northern border is irregular, following multiple streets between Division in the west and Nevada and Crestline in the east with Hawthorne Road being its northern extent.

 The terrain in the southern half of Shiloh Hills is flat, but the northern half lives up to the neighborhood's name.
 In the north the terrain is hilly as the land begins to descend into the valley of the Little Spokane River.

 Shiloh Hills is home to numerous land uses, with areas zoned residential, commercial and industrial.
 The corridor along Division and Newport Highway in the west is zoned commercial, as is the corridor along Francis in the south.
 Areas in the northeast and southeast are zoned for light industrial, with a pocket of high industrial zoning in the northeast corner.
 The interior of the neighborhood is a mix of single and multi-family residential zones.

 Public open spaces in the neighborhood include Friendship Park, Hill N Dale Rotary Park and the field and playground at Shiloh Hills Elementary.
+Friendship Park was established in 1978 and includes a paved walking trail, park benches and picnic tables, public restrooms, and a play area and splashpad as well as athletic facilities such as tennis courts and a soccer field.